ITfoxtec/FoxIDs/docs/index.md

-**FoxIDs is a free and open source identity service supporting: login, OAuth 2.0, OpenID Connect 1.0 and SAML 2.0.**
+**FoxIDs is a free and open source Identity Services (IDS) supporting: login, OAuth 2.0, OpenID Connect 1.0 and SAML 2.0.**

 FoxIDs can at the same time work as both an authentication platform and a security broker.
 Furthermore, FoxIDs support converting between SAML 2.0 and OpenID Connect.